Benchmarking, profiling, and performance gotchas

 [0 cos(t1) + 1im*sin(t1)]]

 Since version 1.8, Julia offers a memory profiler, which helps to identify parts of the code allocating memory on heap.
-Unfortunately, ProfileSVG does not currently visualize its output, hence we are going to use PProf.
+The memory profiler is integrated into ProfileCanvas and can be accessed by a convenient macro @profview_allocs.

 Scrutinizing the function f, we see that in every call, it has to allocate arrays m0 and m1 on the heap.
 The allocation on heap is expensive, because it might require interaction with the operating system and it potentially stress garbage collector.
 Can we avoid it?
 Repeated allocation can be frequently avoided by: